Subhawati Paswan: Early life

 Subhawati was born on 15 May 1952 in Jindapur Village of Gorakhpur district, Uttar Pradesh.

 Career

 The Bansgaon seat is reserved for Scheduled Caste category.
 As a Samajwadi Party candidate, Subhawati obtained 2,03,591 votes against Bharatiya Janata Party (BJP)'s Raj Narain Passi in the 1996 Indian general election.
 She won the seat by a margin of 4.96% votes.
 However, in the general elections held in 1998 and 1999, she secured 31.67% and 29.23% votes respectively; losing to Passi.
 She received 1,35,499 votes in the 2004 election and slipped to the third position.
 The following elections were won by her son Kamlesh Paswan.

 Paswan switched to the BJP and contested the 2012 Uttar Pradesh legislative assembly election from Bansgaon assembly constituency.
-BJP leader Yogi Adityanath supporter another candidate for the same seat.
+BJP leader Yogi Adityanath supported another candidate for the same seat.
 She finished third and received only 24,576 votes.